openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 Setting up a |sf|
 ==========================

-The majority of the files and folders in a new OMV installation are controlled by the root user.
+The majority of the files and folders in a new |omv| installation are controlled by the root user.
 One of the purposes of a **Shared Folder** is to set permissions that will allow regular users access to folders and files used for data storage.
 A shared folder could also be called a “base share”.
 The |sf| created in the